Why are my teeth sensitive?

 What is Tooth Whitening?

 Tooth Whitening is a cost effective and safe procedure to create a beautiful, healthy smile.
+Over the years, fluoride is has been added to the whitening product.
+This reduces the risk of tooth and gum sensitivity.

 Tooth Whitening must be monitored by your dentist and only done after a comprehensive exam and hygiene cleaning.